GruberMarkus/Export-RecipientPermissions/docs/README.md

   - When management role group members are exported, this column contains 'Management Role Group'
   - When public folder permissions are exported, this column represents the folder's content mailbox
 - Grantor Display Name: The display name of the grantor.
-  - When management role group members are exported, this column is empty
+  - When management role group members are exported, this column contains the name of the Management Role Group
   - When public folder permissions are exported, this column represents the folder's content mailbox
 - Grantor Recipient Type: The recipient type and recipient type detail of the grantor.
   - When management role group members are exported, this column contains 'ManagementRoleGoup'